Ring of Kerry is a scenic road through majestic landscapes

 Is the Ring of Kerry scenic?

-The drive is definitely worth it.
-There are many excellent photo opportunities.
-Don’t forget your camera!
-The road encounters some of Ireland's finest landscapes, a breathtaking mosaic of rugged, storm-bashed coast, steep mountains, velvety green fields, historic sites, slate-coloured glacial lakes and welcoming towns and villages.
+Tucked away on the southwest of the country, the road encounters some of Ireland's finest landscapes, a breathtaking mosaic of rugged, storm-bashed coast, steep mountains, velvety green fields, historic sites, slate-coloured glacial lakes and welcoming towns and villages.
 It’s a road through rugged and majestic landscapes: where wild stag roam and where tumbling waterfalls crash into crystal streams teeming with wild salmon.

 How long does it take to drive the Ring of Kerry?